grafana/grafana/docs/sources/alerting/alerting-rules/templates/_index.md

 1. **Template annotations and labels**: In the alert rule definition, you can template annotations and labels to add extra information from query data, enriching individual alerts with meaningful details from query results.
 1. **Template notifications**: You can template notifications to control the content and appearance of their notifications.

-Both types of templates are written in the Go templating system.
-However, it's important to understand that [variables and functions used in notification templates](ref:notification-template-reference) are different from those used in [annotation and label templates](ref:alert-rule-template-reference).

 ## How templating works

 See the differences between both types of templates in this diagram:

 {{< figure src="/media/docs/alerting/how-notification-templates-works.png" max-width="1200px" alt="How templating works" >}}

+Refer to the [Templates Introduction](ref:intro-to-templates) for a more detailed explanation of this diagram.

+Both types of templates are written in the Go templating system.
+However, it's important to understand that variables and functions used in notification templates are different from those used in annotation and label templates:

 1.  **Template annotations and labels**: These templates add extra information to individual alert instances.
-Template variables like `$labels` and `$values` represent alert query data of the individual alert instance.
+Template variables like [`$labels`](ref:labels) and [`$values`](ref:values) represent alert query data of the individual alert instance.
-1.  **Template notifications**: Notification templates format the notification content for a group of alerts, including variables for all firing (`.Alerts.Firing`) and resolved alerts (`.Alerts.Resolved`) in the notification.
+1.  **Template notifications**: Notification templates format the notification content for a group of alerts.
+Variables like [`.Alerts`](ref:notification-data-reference) includes all firing and resolved alerts in the notification.

-For a more detailed explanation of this diagram, refer to the [Templates Introduction](ref:intro-to-templates).

 ## Template annotations